 It is no longer a surprise that so many people plan a trip to Spiti Valley in March nowadays.
-The recent advancement of social media, Instagram age and the easy availability of the Internet has ensured that Spiti Valley doesn’t remain a hidden paradise for travelers and adventure seekers even in winters months of January to March – April.
+The recent advancement of social media, the Instagram age, and the easy availability of the Internet has ensured that Spiti Valley doesn’t remain a hidden paradise for travelers and adventure seekers even in the winter months of January to March – April.

 While the best time to visit Spiti valley is May to September yet more enthusiastic folks are venturing into Spiti in March, or I shall say Spiti Valley in winters for a high level of adrenaline and adventure.